-- we will pass your complaint to our Client Care Partner (the ‘CCP’), within three working days.
-If the complaint concerns our Client Care Partner, then it will be passed to another designated Member of the firm
+- We will pass your complaint to our Client Care Partner (the ‘CCP’), If the complaint concerns our Client Care Partner, then it will be passed to another designated Member of the firm.

-- The CCP will ask the member of staff who acted for you to reply to your complaint within 5 working days.
+- The CCP will ask the member of staff who acted for you to reply to them concerning your complaint.

-Within two working days of the meeting the CCP will write to you to confirm what took place and any solutions he has agreed with you.
-If you do not want a meeting or it is not possible, the CCP will send you a detailed reply to your complaint.
-This will include his suggestions for resolving the matter.
-He will do this within five working days of completing the investigation.
+Within three working days of the meeting the CCP will write to you to confirm what took place and any solutions he has agreed with you.

 At this stage, if you are still not satisfied you contact us again.
 We will then arrange to review our decision.
 This will happen in one of the following ways.